richbodo/VectorKnowledgeBase/docs/authentication.md

 2. Manually add the same secrets to your deployment environment
 3. If a deployment shows "secrets out of sync," it means you need to update the secrets in your deployment environment

+For more details on secrets management, see the [Replit Secrets Guide](replit_secrets_guide.md).

+## Authentication Endpoints

+- **Login**: `/login` - Form-based login page
+- **Logout**: `/logout` - Clears the session and logs out the user

+## Security Best Practices

+1. **Use Strong Credentials**: Complex username and password combinations
+2. **Change Secrets Regularly**: Rotate your secrets periodically
+3. **HTTPS Only**: Ensure your deployment uses HTTPS to protect credentials
+4. **Session Security**: Use a complex, random string for `SESSION_SECRET`
+5. **No Hardcoding**: Never hardcode credentials in the codebase
+6. **Secure Sharing**: Avoid sharing credentials in unsecured channels
+7. **Audit Logs**: Review authentication logs for suspicious activity

 ## Troubleshooting Authentication Issues

-If you encounter authentication issues:
+### Common Issues in Production

-1. **Common Issues**:
+1. **Authentication Failures**:
-   - Credentials not being accepted: Verify that the environment variables are set correctly in both development and deployment environments
+   - Verify Replit Secrets are properly set in both development and deployment environments
+   - Check logs for environment variable availability
+   - Ensure the application has been restarted after setting new secrets

+2. **Session Issues**:
+   - Clear browser cookies if experiencing session problems
-   - Session not persisting: Check that the SESSION_SECRET is set and consistent
+   - Verify `SESSION_SECRET` is set and consistent

-2. **Debugging**:
-   - Application logs include detailed authentication diagnostics (with sensitive information filtered out)
-   - Check for "Authentication failed" messages in the logs

-3. **Error Messages**:
+3. **Common Error Messages**:
    - `BASIC_AUTH_USERNAME is MISSING in production environment`: The username environment variable is not set
    - `BASIC_AUTH_PASSWORD is MISSING in production environment`: The password environment variable is not set
    - `SESSION_SECRET environment variable not set`: The session secret is missing

-## Security Best Practices

-1. Use strong, unique passwords for the `BASIC_AUTH_PASSWORD`
-2. Use a complex, random string for `SESSION_SECRET`
-3. Change credentials periodically
-4. Never hardcode credentials in the codebase
-5. Avoid sharing credentials in unsecured channels
+### Debugging

+- Application logs include detailed authentication diagnostics (with sensitive information filtered out)
+- Check for "Authentication failed" messages in the logs

 ## Implementation Details